captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ## REN:
 Because he met you.

-(There is a moment of slow dawning as Olivia continues to stare at Ren.)

 ---

 ## OLIVIA:
-(Finally, in a whisper) You have to go now.
+You have to go now.

 ---